mikeizbicki/cmc-csci143/week_07/README.md

            VACUUM tablename;
            ```
            A background process called `autovacuum` runs regularly on each table in order to remove these dead rows and free up disk space.
+           Tuning autovacuum is important for database loads with lots of deletes/updates,
+           and is a relatively difficult task that requires a fairly deep understanding of db implementation details.
+           For most workloads, however, the defaults work well enough.

            Reference: https://www.percona.com/blog/2018/08/06/basic-understanding-bloat-vacuum-postgresql-mvcc/